CraftAcademyLabs/ca_course/week7/cooper_client_react/02_add_login.md

   }

 ```
-If you run the tests now, everything should go green!
+If you run the tests now with the backend running, everything should go green!